RedisLabs/redislabs-docs/content/platforms/kubernetes/db-controller.md

 ### `rackAware`

 A boolean indicating whether the database should be rack aware (see ["Rack-zone awareness in Redis Enterprise Software"](https://docs.redislabs.com/latest/rs/concepts/high-availability/rack-zone-awareness/)).
-The default is `false`.
+The default is the cluster setting.

 ### `redisEnterpriseCluster`